Abu Musa: UAE claim

-In 2012 a visit to the island by Iranian president Ahmedinejad provoked a diplomatic incident.
-Iran's historical claim to ownership over the islands roots back to the Parthian and Sasanian Empires, among others.
+In 2012, a visit to the island by Iranian president Ahmedinejad provoked a diplomatic incident.
+Iran's historical claim to ownership over the islands traces back to the Parthian and Sasanian Empires, among others.
 Iran considers the island to have been occupied by the UK and refers to the agreement between Iran and the emirate of Sharjah in 1971.

+Iran US war

+In July 2026, the US attacked Iranian government sites on the island.

 Demographics

-As of 2012, the island had about 2,131 inhabitants, making it Iran's smallest county.
+In 2012, the island had about 2,131 inhabitants, making it Iran's smallest county.
 The city of Abu Musa had 1,953 inhabitants in 2012, up 248 from 2006.

 Most of the native residents of the island speak the "Bandari" dialect of Persian.

 UAE citizens living on the island allegedly face "great difficulties" with the lack of proper clinics and schools.
 Only one school exists on the island, and it is used by 150 students.
-Moreover, patients have to be transported to Sharjah to receive treatment, but that is sometimes not feasible because of the Iranian authorities.
-In addition, Iran allegedly delays or blocks UAE's school and medical supplies from entering the island.
+Patients have to be transported to Sharjah to receive treatment, but that is sometimes not feasible because of the Iranian authorities.
+Iran allegedly delays or blocks UAE's school and medical supplies from entering the island.

 Climate

-The island’s climate is hot and arid.
+The island's climate is hot and arid.
 Classified as BWh under Köppen climate classification.
-The Island has warm to hot weather throughout the year, with all months averaging above 20 C, almost all of the annual precipitation falls during the winter season.
+The Island has warm to hot weather throughout the year, with all months averaging above 20 C. Almost all of its annual precipitation falls during the winter season.